SAP-samples/btp-dc-samples/docs/buildcode/buildcode-add-fiori-ui.md

 The next step is to add a UI application to create and edit BTP notifications, and to list existing ones.

-For this, a new SAP Fiori Elements application with a List Report and Object Page floor plan will be created.
-This template-based app-creation approach fits well with this requirement and provides rich, standard functionality out of the box while adhering to the latest SAP Fiori-based UX.
+SAP Build Code will use the **SAP Fiori Elements** UI applications.
+AP Fiori Elements offers a template-based app-creation approach and provides rich functionality out of the box while adhering to the latest SAP Fiori-based UX standards.

 #### Procedure